AswinVasudevan21/MobileProjectManagement/README.md

     1. Revenue   : App calculates the Revenue percentage per quater and visualizes them into Pie chart.
     2. PERT Time : App analyses the pert time for the project and visualize them into Bar graphs.

-*Note: It is a on going project and we are looking to add more PM related functionalities.
+*Note: It is an on going project and we are looking to add more PM related functionalities.

 #### Product Characteristics: